gabrielemarino-gm/gabrielemarino-gm/README.md

 ## What I'm currently learning 🌱
 - Artificial Intelligence and Data Engineering

+  ## Education 🎓
+- Bachelor's Degree in Computer Engineering from the University of Pisa

 ## Languages and Tools 💻
 <p align="center">
   <a href="https://skillicons.dev">